maurocordioli/viperus/README.md

 * 0.1.1 fixes dcs
 * 0.1.0 first release

 ## What is Viperus?
-handle some types of configuration needs and formats.
+a package that handles  some types of configuration  modes with differente formats,cli params and enviroment .
 It supports:

 * setting defaults